jhunkeler/astroconda/source/index.rst

 The components provided through the `astroconda <http://ssb.stsci.edu/astroconda>`_ channel on `ssb.stsci.edu <http://ssb.stsci.edu>`_ include most of the tools the user needs to work with Hubble Space Telescope (HST) data and data from other telescopes in a single Anaconda Python environment.
-Each of the components contains sets of packages which have also been built and tested to insure that they work with each other in the same environment.
+Each of the components contains sets of packages which have also been built and tested to ensure that they work with each other in the same environment.

 .. toctree::